Wyandanch Union Free School District: History

-Wyandanch was part of the Deer Park school district until 1923.
-Deer Park built the first permanent school building in Wyandanch on Straight Path at 20th Street in 1913.
-A modern Wyandanch grade school opened in September 1937, built for $120,000, $54,000 of which was provided by the New Deal Public Works Authority.
-An addition to the Straight Path school was built in 1949 to accommodate the growing population.
+The area which now constitutes the Wyandanch Union Free School District was part of the Deer Park Union Free School District until 1923.
+The Deer Park UFSD built the first permanent school building in Wyandanch on Straight Path at 20th Street in 1913.
+A modern Wyandanch grade school opened in September 1937, built for $120,000 – $54,000 of which was provided by the New Deal Public Works Authority.
+An addition to the Straight Path school was built in 1949 to accommodate the district's growing population.

 In 1967, seven Wyandanch parents petitioned Dr. Gordon Wheaton, the Third Supervisory District principal, to dissolve the Wyandanch School District No. 9.
-The parents, supported by the National Association for the Advancement of Colored People, also asked Dr. Wheaton to order the 2,295 students in the Wyandanch schools (86 per cent of whom were African-American) to be divided equally into the more affluent and predominantly white surrounding Half Hollow Hills, Deer Park, North Babylon, West Babylon and Farmingdale school districts.
+The parents, supported by the National Association for the Advancement of Colored People, also asked Dr. Wheaton to order the 2,295 students in the Wyandanch schools (86 per cent of whom were African-American) to be divided equally into the nearby and more affluent, predominantly white Half Hollow Hills, Deer Park, North Babylon, West Babylon and Farmingdale School Districts.
 The Wyandanch school board (consisting of five African-Americans and one white man) opposed, and noted that the recently hired Superintendent of Schools had proposed a "$1,000,000 program designed to make Wyandanch a model school district."
 The superintendent noted that "the uprooting of culturally disadvantaged students to schools where the educational program is planned for the middle class would have damaging effects on our community's children."
 Rather than wait for a decision by Dr. Wheaton, the NAACP appealed directly to Dr. Allen, the chief of the State Education Department.
 On July 24, 1968, Allen rejected the petition to dissolve the Wyandanch School District; he told The New York Times that "serious obstacles imposed by existing law" prevented "dissolution of the district," which the Times reported "is now 91.5 per cent non-white."

 In 1979, teachers in the Wyandanch School District went on strike for two months.
 The Wyandanch Teacher's Association demanded a 32 percent wage increase over three years, limitation of class size to 32 students, and teacher input in educational policy decisions.
 A 13.3% increase was turned down; a final compromise granted the teachers a 19.5% salary increase.

-In 2010–11, the New York State Department of Education removed the Wyandanch Memorial High School from its "Needs Improvement" list and restored it to "In Good Standing" status for the 2010–11 school year.
+In 2010–11, the New York State Education Department removed Wyandanch Memorial High School – the district's sole high school – from its "Needs Improvement" list and restored it to "In Good Standing" status for the 2010–11 school year.